interledgerjs/rafiki/README.md

 ## Project

-We designed Rafiki to be modular and therefor easy for work to be done on individual components in isolation.
-We encourage contributions especially in the form of new rules, protocols or settlement engines.
+We designed Rafiki to be modular and therefore easy for work to be done on individual components in isolation.
+We encourage contributions especially in the form of new middleware or settlement engines.

 If you are keen to contribute please look at the issues, especially those labelled 'Good First Issue'.